 (Anyone know what I'm talking about? ...Anyone?)

 To be completely honest, sometimes I make myself so busy that I no longer feel productive.
 Instead, I feel like my mind is going a thousand miles a minute and when I want to stop working at the end of the day, I just can't.
 I have to be doing SOMETHING, and usually I pick something incredibly insignificant to fill my time with.
 In the end, this just ends up making my mind feel more cluttered.

-Sometimes I need to just. stop.
+Sometimes we need to just. stop.
 Just make more room for the white space.
-Sometimes the most productive thing I can do is be quiet.
+Sometimes the most productive thing we can do is be quiet.
 Still.
 Wait.
 Listen.
-Be with those I love and not feel pressured to make progress.
+Be with those we love and not feel pressured to make progress.